 Are there other resources to help me stay safe and healthy?

 Whether you’re looking for tips to stay healthy or the latest medical facts about COVID-19, ThinkHealth can help with expert articles on a variety of health-related topics from safe grocery shopping tips to understanding the difference between COVID-19 and allergy symptoms.
 This resource offers information to help you make decisions that support the health and safety of you and your loved ones.

 Health insurance providers like Priority Health are working hard to help members stay covered and safely get necessary care during this challenging time.
-For example, Priority Health is offering financial relief to employers and members, including waiving all copays, deductibles, and coinsurance for the treatment and testing of COVID-19 through June 30.
+For example, Priority Health is offering financial relief to employers and members, including waiving all copays, deductibles, and coinsurance for the treatment and testing of COVID-19 through the Dec.
+31, 2020.
 Learn more here.
 Members can also get free at-home prescription delivery for a limited time through retail and local pharmacy vendors.
 And Priority Health has also partnered with a digital health specialist to offer free access to mental wellness resources specifically focused on COVID-19.
 Learn more here.